Hughes scores 19, Syracuse tops Niagara 71-57

-”Sometimes when you get an easy lead, an early lead, it sometimes takes away from what you should be doing and you just don’t get back into that rhythm,” Orange coach Jim Boeheim said. ”It shouldn’t happen, but it happens.”

-After running to its big early lead, the Orange went scoreless for nearly 5 minutes and Niagara closed to 26-16 on a follow by Greg Kuakumensah with 7:19 left in the first half.
+The Orange went scoreless for nearly 5 minutes and Niagara closed to 26-16 on a follow by Kuakumensah with 7:19 left in the first half.

 REBOUNDING ISSUES

 Niagara entered the game with a rebound margin of minus-12.1 while Syracuse was at minus-2.2.
 The Orange won the battle on the glass 46-33, with Bourama Sidibe leading the way with 13 and 10 points.
 Marek Dolezaj had a career-high 12 rebounds.
-Hughes finished one off his career high.
+Hughes had nine rebounds, one off his career high.

 FAST START

-Buddy Boeheim started Syracuse’s early surge with a 3-pointer just 18 seconds into the game and ended it it with another.
-Hughes followed with eight points in a 2-minute span to give the Orange the big early lead.
-Hughes has been working more at point guard and has taken over the team lead in assists with 61, three more than freshman Joe Girard III.
+Boeheim started Syracuse’s early surge with a 3-pointer just 18 seconds into the game and ended it it with another.
+Hughes followed with eight points in a 2-minute span to give the Orange a big early lead.
+Hughes, working more at point guard, had seven assists in the first half.

-”He can do a little bit of everything,” Buddy Boeheim said of Hughes. ”It’s great having someone like that.
-He’s really smart and you trust him wherever you put him.”

 WELCOME BACK